mobiusml/aana_sdk/docs/pages/integrations.md

 # Deployments

 Aana SDK comes with a set of predefined deployments that you can use out of the box to deploy models.
+See [Model Hub](./model_hub/index.md) for a collection of configurations for different models that can be used with the predefined deployments.

 ## Whisper